-Independence of the financial auditor
+the financial auditor

-Assessment of the work of the financial auditor
+the financial auditor

-Regulatory compliance Related-party transactions
+Related-party transactions

 Communications with regulatory bodies

 Further details on the activities relating to certain matters within the Committee's remit are given below:

 a) Overseeing financial reporting (C.1.28)

 The powers delegated to the Board specifically include the duty of overseeing the dissemination of information and communications relating to the Company, Therefore, the Board is responsible for managing and overseeing, at the highest level, the information distributed to shareholders, institutional investors and the markets in genera.
 Consequently, the Board works to ensure, protect and facilitate the exercising of the rights of the shareholders, institutional investors and the markets in general in the defence of the corporate interest.